SGM Herbert A. Friedman (Ret.)

 As the ship moves forward a trail of pillow floats follows.
 They will eventually be swept by the wind and tide to the North Korean coastline.

 The Americans would question North Korean defectors to determine what gifts were most desirable.
-Among them were cigarette holders (fishermens hands are usually wet); cigarette lighters (The matches tend to get wet); nylon cord; sunglasses; cigarette cases (To keep the cigarettes dry) and ball-point pens (they are very expensive in North Korea).
+In 1966 defector stated that the best gifts would be cigarette holders (fishermens hands are usually wet); cigarette lighters (The matches tend to get wet); nylon cord; sunglasses; cigarette cases (To keep the cigarettes dry) and ball-point pens (they are very expensive in North Korea).

 Non-fisherman defectors preferred work clothes; winter underwear; socks; undershirts; gloves and cloth among 14 other items that were scarce in the north such as grain, sweets cash and laundry soap.